Britney Spears’ Doctor Suddenly Dies, Adding A Twist To Her Conservatorship Drama

 Britney Spears’ psychiatrist, Dr. Timothy Benson, suddenly died at the age of 48 in Santa Monica California days ago.
 The doctor, who had been treating the singer, had an aneurysm, TMZ reports.

 While his untimely death is tragic, the timing is also very significant to Britney’s conservatorship case.
-A judge in Spears’ case is supposed to receive a report within the next ten days about whether or not the singer was getting the proper medical care.
+A judge in Spears’ case is supposed to receive a report within the next 10 days about whether or not the singer was getting the proper medical care.

-Britney’s mother, Lynne, has been worried about her daughter, and reportedly believes that she wasn’t getting adequate medical treatment during her time under father Jamie’s watch due to his conservator role.
+Britney’s mother, Lynne, has been worried about her daughter and reportedly believes that she wasn’t getting adequate medical treatment during her time under father Jamie’s watch due to his conservator role.
 The issue is reportedly centered around the medications that the pop princess was being given for her serious mental health issues.

-Sources close to Britney reveal that the singer entered a mental health facility earlier this year after her father claimed the medicine she had been taking lost its potency with the singer, and that doctors were finding it difficult to find new meds that worked for the songbird.
+Sources close to Britney reveal that the singer entered a mental health facility earlier this year after her father claimed the medicine she had been taking lost its potency with the singer and that doctors were finding it difficult to find new meds that worked for the songbird.

 Insiders alleged that Spears was functioning well and getting ready to launch a new show before suddenly not being able to function.
 Dr. Benson’s medical practices were being questioned before his death.